GwendolyneFreddy/Infinity-Animations/README.md

 - Please install Infinity Animations before 1PP, EET_end, and any final "biffing" routines.

-&#9755; :warning: Modders who wish to make their mods compatible with Infinity Animations are strongly recommended to read the <a href="ia_notes-for-modders-english.html">IA Note for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.
+&#9755; :warning: Modders who wish to make their mods compatible with Infinity Animations are strongly recommended to read the <a href="ia_notes-for-modders-english.html">IA Notes for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.

 ##